Kay Thompson: Hollywood

 Guest stars for the 1961 premiere episode of The Dick Powell Show, "Who Killed Julie Greer?".
 Standing, from left: Ronald Reagan, Nick Adams, Lloyd Bridges, Mickey Rooney, Edgar Bergen, Jack Carson, Ralph Bellamy, Kay Thompson, Dean Jones.
 Seated, from left, Carolyn Jones and Dick Powell.

 In 1943, Thompson signed an exclusive contract with MGM to become the studio's top vocal arranger, vocal coach, and choral director.
 She served as main vocal arranger for many of producer Arthur Freed's MGM musicals and as vocal coach to such stars as Judy Garland, Lena Horne, Frank Sinatra, and June Allyson.
 Some of the many MGM musicals for which Thompson was the vocal arranger include Ziegfeld Follies (1945), The Harvey Girls (1946), Till the Clouds Roll By (1946), Good News (1947), and The Pirate (1948).

 As a film actress, Thompson only played one major role, that of fashion editor Maggie Prescott in the musical Funny Face (1957) for Paramount Pictures.
 Reunited with producer and songwriter Roger Edens and director Stanley Donen, her colleagues from MGM, Thompson garnered critical praise for her stylish turn as an editor based on real-life Harper's Bazaar editor Diana Vreeland, opening the film with her splashy "Think Pink!" and performing trios with Astaire and Hepburn.

 In a December 6, 2006, interview on Turner Classic Movies, Donen said that Funny Face was made at Paramount with a primarily MGM crew, including Donen, Edens, and Thompson, because Paramount Pictures would not release Hepburn for any film except one made at Paramount.
 Thompson only acted in one additional feature film, 1970's Tell Me That You Love Me, Junie Moon, because, according to its star Liza Minnelli, Thompson disliked the slow speed of movie production.

-Night club act
+Nightclub act

-Thompson left MGM in 1947 after working on The Pirate to create the night club act "Kay Thompson and the Williams Brothers", with the four Williams men as her backup singers and dancers.
+Thompson left MGM in 1947 after working on The Pirate to create the nightclub act "Kay Thompson and the Williams Brothers", with the four Williams men as her backup singers and dancers.
 They made their debut in Las Vegas in 1947 and became an overnight sensation.
 Within a year, they were the highest-paid nightclub act in the world, breaking records wherever they appeared.
 She wrote the songs, and Robert Alton did the original choreography for the act.